AshwaniSwami/hack_project/replit.md

 ## Recent Updates (August 2025)

-✅ **Migration Completed Successfully** - Full migration from Replit Agent to Replit environment:
+✅ **Database Migration to Supabase** - Successfully migrated to new Supabase PostgreSQL database:
+- Updated DATABASE_URL to use Supabase hosted PostgreSQL
+- Reset database with clean schema and fresh sample data
+- 3 users (admin, editor, member), 6 themes, 5 projects with proper relationships
 - Server running on port 5000 with all dependencies configured
-- PostgreSQL database connected with proper schema and sample data
 - Analytics system functional with real-time tracking
 - Authentication system working with session management